wxcctechsummit/wxcclabguides/labsnew/Lab3.md

 > This lab is designed to help you configure a Menu step in the call flow along with Queue Treatment.
 We will also configure counters and Opt-outs within the queue, along with Callbacks.

-> At the end of this lab, you should be able to hear the Menu prompt, and Opt-out of queue settings in the flow, and send a courtesy callback call to the customer by picking a ready agent.
+> At the end of this lab, you should be able to hear a Menu prompt, Opt-out of queue, and send a courtesy callback call to the customer by picking a ready agent.

 <iframe width="1024" height="576" src="https://www.youtube.com/embed/BKid4Q--dp0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>